-In 2013, 1.4 million people were living with HIV in Tanzania, equating to an estimated HIV prevalence of around 5%.1 This accounts for 6% of the total number of people living with HIV in sub-Saharan Africa, and 4% of all people living with HIV globally.
-In 2013, 72,000 people were newly infected with HIV, and 36,000 people died from an AIDS-related illness.
+In 2015, 1.4 million people were living with HIV in Tanzania.
+This equates to an estimated HIV prevalence of 4.7%.1 In 2015, 54,000 people were newly infected with HIV, and 36,000 people died from an AIDS-related illness.

 Key affected populations in Tanzania

 Tanzania’s HIV epidemic is generalised, with pockets of concentrated epidemics among key populations such as people who inject drugs, men who have sex with men, mobile populations and sex workers.
 Heterosexual sex accounts for the vast majority (80%) of all HIV infections in Tanzania and women are particularly affected.4

 Women and HIV in Tanzania

 Women are heavily burdened by HIV in Tanzania where 780,000 women aged 15 and over are living with HIV.5 According to the 2011-12 Tanzania HIV/AIDS and Malaria Indicator Survey (THMIS), the most recent available, HIV prevalence for women was 6.2%, compared to 3.8% for men.6 Women aged 23-24 were also twice as likely to be living with HIV than men of the same age.
 HIV prevalence among women ranged from 1% among those aged 15-19 to 10% among women aged 45-49.7

 In 2012, more than 26,000 women aged 15-24 became infected with HIV, compared to around 14,000 men of the same age.8 Women tend to become infected earlier, because they have older partners and get married earlier.9 They also experience great difficulty in negotiating safer sex because of gender inequality.